En Español

 • The tumor is more than 4 millimeters thick, with ulceration.

-• The tumor is not more than 1 millimeter thick, with ulceration, or not more than 2 millimeters thick, without ulceration.
-Cancer is found in 1 to 3 lymph nodes by sentinel lymph node biopsy.
+• The tumor is not more than 1 millimeter thick (about the size of a sharpened pencil point), with ulceration (a breakdown of the skin), or not more than 2 millimeters thick (about the size of a new crayon point), without ulceration.
+Cancer is found in 1 to 3 lymph nodes by sentinel lymph node biopsy (a surgical procedure to see if the cancer has spread).

 • (1) It is not known where the cancer began or the primary tumor can no longer be seen, and one of the following is true: